mlcvlab-fasilkom-ui/mlcvlab-fasilkom-ui.github.io/index.md

   text=text
 %}

 {% capture text %}
-We have produced various software, codes, and datasets, which are the main outputs of our research and work.
+We have produced various software, codes, and datasets which are the main outputs of our research and work.
 {%
   include button.html
   link="resources"